-Shoreditch Park is a 19 hectare park in the South of Hackney.
-The park holds a Green Flag award - an award given annually to the best parks in the country.
+Shoreditch Park is one of the borough's largest parks at 19 hectares and serves the South of Hackney.
+It's well used, offers a wide variety of facilities including public art, and holds a Green Flag award - an award given annually to the best parks in the country.

 There was terraced housing on the site until it suffered bomb damage during World War II.
 The pre-fab housing that replaced it was was removed between 1964 and 1973, creating the park.